mobile

 Rome, Italy

-Benedetto Nastasi is Assistant Professor & Senior Energy Planner at Department of Planning, Design and Technology of Architecture, Sapienza University of Rome and Guest Researcher at Department of Architectural Engineering & Technology, TU Delft University of Technology.
-He got the PhD title with Honors with a dissertation in Energy Systems Planning and Design.
+Benedetto Nastasi is Assocciate Professor & Senior Energy Planner at Department of Industrial Engineering at Tor Vergata University of Rome.
+He got the PhD title with Honors from Sapienza University of Rome with a dissertation in Energy Systems Planning and Design.
 The core of his thesis was published in Energy (Elsevier) and became one of the Most Cited Paper 2016.
 He was rewarded for the Best Poster at 2nd SEE SDEWES Conference 2016 and Best Senior Researcher at SES4DH Conference 2018.
 Previous affiliations include TU/e Eindhoven University of Technology, The Netherlands, International Solar Energy Society and Guglielmo Marconi University, Italy.
 He is Editor at Renewable Energy (Elsevier) and Energies (MDPI), Associate Editor of Sustainable Buildings (EDP Sciences), Guest Editor at Frontiers in Energy Research, International Journal of Hydrogen Energy and Energies.
 His work is related to Power-to-What solutions for energy systems design with a specific focus on Built Environment.
-He authored more than 90 publications (H Index 35 in Scopus database).
+He authored more than 90 publications (H Index 37 in Scopus database).

 Prof. Davide Astiaso Garcia